code2blog/tool-iib/README.md

 	ef-1 -> demo programming in esql
-	ef-2 -> demo use of translate function ef-3 -> regex through esql external proceduer call to java
+	ef-2 -> demo use of translate function ef-3 -> regex through esql external proceduer call to java ef-4 -> calcuate the size of your input soap message

 NodeFeatures_V1_IS
 	nf-1 : expose webservice to demo xslt feature